-- promote the welfare of children (which we do through implementing whole school policies inc. the Health and Safety and Safeguarding polices as well as in our use of Key Workers), - promote good health, preventing the spread of infection and taking appropriate action when children are ill (which we do through whole school polices and our 'Starting School' booklet which outlines procedures that promote good health and actions when children are ill), - manage behaviour effectively in a manner appropriate for the children's stage of development and individual needs (as demonstrated through our Behaviour Policy), - ensure all adults who look after the children or who have unsupervised access to them are suitable to do so, with relevant safety checks carried out, - ensure that the premises, furniture and equipment is safe and suitable for purpose (as demonstrated through our Risk Assessments),

-- ensure that every child receives enjoyable and challenging learning and development experiences tailored to meet their needs, - maintain records, policies and procedures required for safe efficient management of the setting and to meet the needs of the children, with respect being paid to confidentiality/data protection.
+- promote the welfare of children (which we do through implementing whole school policies inc. the Health and Safety and Safeguarding polices) - promote good health, preventing the spread of infection and taking appropriate action when children are ill (which we do through whole school polices.
+In addition, our 'Starting School' booklet outlines procedures that promote good health and actions when children are ill) - manage behaviour effectively in a manner appropriate for the children's stage of development and individual needs (as demonstrated through our Behaviour Policy) - ensure all adults who look after the children or who have unsupervised access to them are suitable to do so, with relevant safety checks carried out, - ensure that the premises, furniture and equipment is safe and suitable for purpose (as demonstrated through our Risk Assessments) - ensure that every child receives enjoyable and challenging learning experiences tailored to meet their needs - maintain records, policies and procedures required for safe, efficient management of the setting and to meet the needs of the children, with respect being paid to confidentiality/data protection.

-Positive Relationships
+Principle: Positive Relationships